AdobeDocs/commerce-cloud-service.en/help/get-started/new-project.md

 See [Manage disk space](../cloud-guide/storage/manage-disk-space.md) in the _Commerce on Cloud Infrastructure_ guide.

+## Cloud service region

+>**Question 4**: _Which AWS or Azure region is most convenient to your proximity?_

+Choose either Amazon Web Services (AWS) or Microsoft Azure as your Infrastructure as a Service (IaaS) foundation for your Adobe Commerce on cloud infrastructure Pro projects.
+Each service provider operates in multiple regions and provides multiple availability zones.
+Select a region convenient to your location and reduce the potential for latency and higher costs.

+See [a map of Adobe Commerce cloud regions](https://experienceleague.adobe.com/docs/commerce-operations/implementation-playbook/infrastructure/cloud/regions.html) in the _Implementation Playbook_.

+## Connection service

+**Question 5**: _Do you need a PrivateLink service?
+If so, in which region is the PrivateLink connection?_

+Adobe Commerce on cloud infrastructure supports integration with the AWS PrivateLink or Azure Private Link service.
+Though this service is optional, PrivateLink is used to establish secure, private communication between cloud infrastructure environments with services and applications hosted on external systems.

+It is important to consider your cloud service strategy (AWS or Azure) so that the Adobe Commerce instance is accessible within the same region.
+See [PrivateLink service](../cloud-guide/development/privatelink-service.md) in the _Commerce on Cloud Infrastructure_ guide for further clarification about regional accessibility.

 ## Target site launch

+**Question 6**: _What is your projected target launch date?_

 Launching a site requires iterative configuration and testing to ensure your site launch success.
 Setting a target date helps you and your Adobe Account Team to prepare for the final, pre-launch activities, which include a call to coordinate the final steps.